ajosedev/knowledge/zettel/20200402104023-components-margin.md

 # Reusable components and margin

-Margin makes reusability harder when working with components, as it affects siblings and those around it.
+Adding margin to the styling of a component makes reusing it in different contexts much harder.
+As it affects siblings and those around it, it can often lead to pages having unwanted margins from inner components that were initially not used in this way.

 Components should only style things within themselves, otherwise it makes component encapsulation harder.
+Thus, a similar problem with `margin` in components exists when using `z-index`.j

-Instead, use layout components that encapsulate styling, such as `Stack`, `Spacer`, etc.
+Instead, use layout components that encapsulate margin-related styling, such as `Stack`, `Spacer`, etc. or things such as CSS Grid.

 Padding is fine as it affects inner, margin is not as it affects outer.